 Another potential obstacle for those seeking addiction recovery in a rural region is a lack of transportation.
 For many, the call to action to enter treatment doesn’t come until after a brush with the law, which can often result in the revocation of one’s driver’s license.
 In other cases, money that would otherwise go toward keeping a vehicle in good working condition is instead spent on drugs or alcohol, leaving one without a way to get around once they’ve committed to sobriety.

-Without daily transportation to an outpatient treatment program, those struggling with addiction can wind up dropping out of treatment early—or never beginning treatment in the first place.
+Without daily transportation to an rehabilitation center those struggling with addiction can wind up dropping out of treatment early—or never beginning treatment in the first place.
 Both situations can sadly reduce the odds of a successful recovery.